polatengin/kiev/README.md

 # SSH Configuration Helper

-In projects, we usually need to open an _SSH connection_ to remote systems.
+In projects, we usually need to open _SSH connections_ to remote systems.

 For example, we can open an _SSH connection_ to a _remote machine_ from within the [Visual Studio Code](https://code.visualstudio.com) (you need to have [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extension pack) and develop the project inside of the remote machine.

-This scenario allows us to have a _thin machine_, but still, develop the project with much more powerfull machine with lots of _RAM_, _CPU_ and even _GPU_ resources on [Azure](https://azure.microsoft.com).
+This scenario allows us to have a _thin machine_, but still, develop the project with a much more powerful machine with lots of _RAM_, _CPU_ and even _GPU_ resources on [Azure](https://azure.microsoft.com).

 But to do that, we need to edit [SSH Configuration file](https://www.ssh.com/ssh/config/)